Disney is merging its video game division with its digital media unit.

 In an interview for that launch, Paul Yanover, executive vp and managing director of Disney Online, said the eventual goal will be a connected environment where players of Disney DS games could communicate with players on Pirates of the Caribbean Online and other Disney virtual worlds.

-Said Michael Goodman, head of the Yankee Group’s digital media division: “For Disney this move makes a lot of sense because they’ve slowly been integrating a lot of content into WDIG.
+Said Michael Goodman, head of the Yankee Group’s digital media division: “For Disney this moves makes a lot of sense because they’ve slowly been integrating a lot of content into WDIG.
 A lot of their casual games on Disney Online already are running under WDIG, and this will put all their games and online communities under one banner.”